azamatcoding/redux-only/README.md

 * Plain JavaScript objects
 * Have a **type** property that describes something that happened in the application
 * The **type** property is typically defined as string constants

+# Reducers
+Specify how the app’s state changes in response to actions sent to the store

+Function that accepts state and action as arguments, and returns the next state of the application

+(previousState, action) => newState